 Generally speaking, integrated advertising is the most effective way for any brand to live within a piece of content.
-Regardless of what the content may be, integrated advertising is a way for advertisers to instill their brand within an audience’s experience of any piece of content.
+Regardless of the content, integrated advertising is a way for advertisers to instill their brand within an audience’s experience of any piece of content.

-We began our series of “integrated advertising in sports” posts by reviewing the 2017 World Series, which included a number of very innovative advertisements from brands like T-Mobile, Duracell, and more.
-More recently, we wrote about hockey, the NHL, and how they’ve evolved from blank boards to virtual ad overlays.
+We began our series of “integrated advertising in sports” posts in 2017 by looking at how brands, including T-Mobile and Duracell, were capturing the attention of baseball fans during that year’s World Series.
+We also wrote about the NHL and how the league’s evolved from blank boards to virtual ad overlays.

-Today, we’re going to keep the ball rolling, and dive into integrated advertising in the NBA—and how brands can reach a massive addressable audience.
+Today, we’ll keep the ball rolling and dive into integrated advertising in the NBA—and how brands can reach a massive addressable audience.

-The 2017 World Series was perhaps the best example we’ve seen of a professional sports league leaving tradition in the past – interesting, as baseball is the game that seems to thrive on tradition more than any other.
+The MLB is perhaps the best example we’ve seen of a professional sports league leaving tradition in the past – interesting, as baseball is the game that seems to thrive on tradition more than any other.

-The ads present in last year’s World Series showed a true effort and diversion from what viewers are used to seeing.
+The ads present in 2017’s World Series showed a true effort and diversion from what viewers were used to seeing.

 Despite being one of the most consistently fast-paced sports to watch, the NBA still has a lot of traditional downtime via advertising.
-This year, however, Commissioner Adam Silver made a couple of notable strides towards better ad integration and viewer experience.
+Commissioner Adam Silver, however, has made notable strides during his tenure to better integrate ads into the viewer experience.

 The first was to restructure the game itself.
-The league introduced a new timeout structure, leaving teams with less timeouts to use, resulting in less commercial breaks for advertisers.
+The league introduced a new timeout structure, leaving teams with fewer timeouts, resulting in fewer commercial breaks for advertisers.

-The second stride came as a way for NBA teams to still drive revenue, even with less commercial breaks – they added advertisements to team jerseys.
+The second stride came as a way for NBA teams to still drive revenue, even with fewer commercial breaks – they added advertisements to team jerseys.
 The NBA took things further by approving two more ad spots on uniforms for the 2022 season.

 Jersey Patch Ads